devspace-sh/devspace/docs/pages/getting-started/installation.md

 Alternatively, you can simply download the binary for your platform from the [GitHub Releases](https://github.com/devspace-cloud/devspace/releases) page and add the binary to your PATH.

 ## Install Docker (optional)
-DevSpace CLI allows you to build images directly inside Kubernetes pods (using kaniko) but if you have Docker installed, DevSpace CLI can also build images locally using Docker.
-If you do not have Docker installed yet, you can download the latest stable releases here:
+The preferred image building method is Docker, however DevSpace CLI is also able to build images directly inside Kubernetes pods (using kaniko) if you don't have Docker installed.
+If you want to install Docker, you can download the latest stable releases here:
 - **Mac**: [Docker Community Edition](https://download.docker.com/mac/stable/Docker.dmg)
 - **Windows Pro**: [Docker Community Edition](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe)
 - **Windows 10 Home**: [Docker Toolbox](https://download.docker.com/win/stable/DockerToolbox.exe) (legacy)